 The texts were of nearly the same length.
 First, the Themes and Rhemes of clauses in each essay are appointed using Halliday’s method of analyzing a text into Theme and Rheme, and then the patterns present were found by tracing it back through the text.

-In fact, in this research, the independent variable, the scores on the proficiency test, was correlated with (a) the method of development and its kinds in students' writing and (b) the frequency of lexical cohesive devices used.
+In fact, in this research, the independent variable, the scores on the proficiency test, was correlated with (a) the method of development and its kinds in students' writing; and (b) the frequency of lexical cohesive devices used.

 Each student wrote two essays on two different but familiar topics, as the term exam.
 They were to write 70 to 90 words for each essay.
 The time to perform the task was 90 minutes totally.
 The researcher administered a standardized Michigan Test (Michigan Test of English Language Proficiency, 2009) at the institute, prior to their writing course, as a tool to measure their proficiency level.

 The Michigan Test and Pearson Correlation Formula (calculated via SPSS statistics software) were used as the instruments of this study.
-The topics the students wrote on were the following: (a) the importance of knowing another language and (b) problems in university.
+The topics the students wrote on were the following: (a) the importance of knowing another language; and (b) problems in university.

 As discussed earlier, the most appropriate method of development in the texts, it is expected as indicated in the literature, should be the cross-referential pattern, since this is the common pattern in academic writing.
 Following is a sample of students’ essays (the Theme is underlined, and the missing words, which are usually function words, are supplied in brackets), on (a) the importance of knowing another language and (b) problems in university: